mechabubba/bear/README.md

 <a href="https://discord.gg/xErQY6M"><img src="https://discordapp.com/api/guilds/273550655673860106/embed.png" alt="Discord Server" /></a>

+If you've made something using sandplate, feel free to share it on our [discussions forum](https://github.com/06000208/sandplate/discussions/categories/projects-using-sandplate)!

-Pull requests/code contributions are welcome as well, but share your intentions via making an issue, commenting on one that exists, or joining the the discord so we can discuss it.
+Pull requests/code contributions are accepted & encouraged, but share your intentions via making an issue, commenting on one that exists, or joining the discord so we can discuss it beforehand 👍

 More details in may be found in our [contributing file](./github/CONTRIBUTING.md).

-This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+This project is released with a [Contributor Code of Conduct](./github/CODE_OF_CONDUCT.md).
 By participating in its development, you're expected to abide by its terms.
 Please report unacceptable behavior to [a0600208@protonmail.com](mailto:a0600208@protonmail.com)

 ## Installation